 To prevent the spreading of HIV/Aids we conduct and support many awareness sessions with about 2,400 people who are at high risk of getting infected in Siem Reap, Battambang and Phnom Penh.
 Furthermore, we organize financial and mental support, blood testings and if necessary doctor’s visits to get the people tested for HIV/Aids.
 For these tasks we work closely with monks and other trusted employees to conduct home visits and to spread information about HIV/Aids.

 People living with HIV/Aids often face a difficult life.
 They have to take medicine regularly, are often excluded from the society, cannot do any hard work and struggle with mental problems due to their nonexistent future perspectives.

 We also train our staff on HIV/Aids related matters to ensure that they can work sufficiently and can spread their knowledge among other people also working in this field.
 To strengthen the communication between health and social workers, hospitals, communes and other institutions we conduct regular network meetings.
-During these meetings we share our experiences, try to solve upcoming problems and ensure the appropriate treatment of people living with HIV/Aids.
+During these meetings we share our experiences, try to solve upcoming problems and to ensure the appropriate treatment of people living with HIV/Aids.

 Moreover, we support poor families who have lost relatives to HIV/Aids.
-Through financial and emotional support we ensure that the families get the chance say honorable farewell to their loved ones.
-Our monks help them through this tough time by helping them to organize the funeral and by visiting them regularly, so that we can ensure that they mange their lives after such a great misfortune.
+Through financial and emotional support we ensure that the families get the chance to say an honorable farewell to their loved ones.
+Our monks help them through this tough time by helping them to organize the funeral and by visiting them regularly, so that we can ensure that they manage their lives after such a great misfortune.